zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Reuben says, “We,” meaning he and his daughter, “we re walking on the sidewalk approaching the intersection.”
 A “sidewalk” (sidewa lk) is a narrow area next to a street usually made of concrete, though it could be  made of asphalt or some other material, where people can walk safely so the y don’t get hit by the cars in the street.
 The sidewalks are not in the street, th ey’re next to the street.
 In most American cities, the sidewalks are actually a coupl e of inches higher than the street.
 Reuben says that he and his daughter a walk ing on the sidewalk approaching the “intersection” (intersection).

 An intersection is where two or more streets cross each other, where they meet.
 “The crossing guard,” says Reuben, “was there to st op traffic so we could cross the street.”
-Many times, schools will have people c alled “crossing guards” who work at the intersections during the hours in which  children are walking to school or walking home from school in order to stop the ca rs so that the children can cross the street – go from one side of the street t o the other – safely.
+Many times, schools will have people c alled “crossing guards” who work at the intersections during the hours in which  children are walking to school or walking home from school in order to stop the ca rs so that the children can cross the street – go from one side of the street to the other – safely.
 We call these people “crossing guards” (guard).

 “Crossing” comes, of course, from the verb “to cros s,” which here means to go from one side of the street to the other.
 Here in L os Angeles, you’ll often see crossing guards, and they’re almost always adults w ho are paid to be there for a couple of hours every day, usually, in order to hel p the children cross the street.